Creating a level playing field

 The German export promotion schemes are integrated into in a tight network of international rules and agreements.

-Since 1978, the OECD-Consensus, which is binding on all OECD countries, has set common minimum standards for export credits that are supported by a state export credit agency or with public funding.
+Since 1978, the OECD-Consensus, which is binding on all OECD countries, has set uniform minimum standards for export credits supported by a state export credit agency or financed from public funds.
 The objective is to ensure that competition is driven by the price and quality of the export products and not by the scope and conditions of state support.

 The Consensus covers all state-supported export credits with a minimum repayment term of two years.
 It does not apply to exports of military equipment and agricultural produce.